Opening a UK bank account

 How to get a bank letter

-- complete the first five steps of the online registration process (make sure you include your term time and home addresses)
+- complete the first three steps of the online registration process via minerva.leeds.ac.uk (make sure you include your term time and home addresses)

-- decide which bank account you wish to open.
-Student Services will address your letter to the bank of your choice.
+- decide which bank account you wish to open

 Choosing a bank

 We can't recommend any particular bank accounts to students.
-We've created a Guide to opening a bank account (PDF), including a bank account comparison table to help you make an informed decision.
 Some things to consider when choosing your bank are:

 - account fees and charges